09:00 - 09:15

 Paper No. 2022-SUN-S0105-O004

-Radhika Bansal Ridge waveguide based GeSn Light emitting diode
+Ridge waveguide based GeSn Light emitting diode

 Radhika Bansal, Guo-En Chang, National Chung Cheng University (Taiwan)